wpower12/UnitGP/README.md

 ### TODO <a id="o_td"></a>

+  - Fix bug in Expression `Expression.copy()` method.
   - Max depth in crossover
   - Generation proportional mutation
-  - Rewrite this to not mention s-expressions and just describe trees.
+  - Abstract Function and Terminal sets.

 ### What Is Genetic Programming? <a id="o_gp"></a>